-Use the margin between the official calendar arrival of spring and the actual appearance of the sunny skies and warmer temperatures not only to reboot your bike and gear, but also to envision and plan your goals.
+With the appearance of the sunny skies and warmer temperatures it’s time not only to reboot your bike and gear, but also to envision and plan your goals.
 Pursue the possibilities now to make them a reality:

 - Get a tune-up.
 This bears repeating because ropy tires and dry chains are chronic in the bike lanes.
-Whether your bike has been sitting in a storage room or has suffered the abuses of winter spray and salt, getting a tune-up now will steer you to a clean, comfortable and well-lubed ride — before hysteria breaks out at the bike shops on the first glorious-weather day of spring.
-You might also save a few bucks with pre-season tune-up specials.
+Whether your bike has been sitting in a storage room or has suffered the abuses of winter spray and salt, getting a tune-up will steer you to a clean, comfortable and well-lubed ride.

 - Learn to fix a flat.
 If you haven’t mastered this skill, take solace in knowing you’re not alone.
 In a recent Bicycling Magazine survey, 50 percent of respondents owned up to not feeling confident changing a flat in front of others.
 Still, as long as you’re shaky on changing a tube or patching a tire, there’s a fingers-crossed aspect to every ride.
 Who wants to have to worry about flagging someone down for help?
 Local bike shops, groups that promote cycling, online videos and willing friends can help.
 And remember: Once is not enough.
 Practice at home with the front and rear wheel, so you’ll be ready for an actual road-side emergency.